Rotated Odometers: Rotated odometers and flows on translation surfaces

 and define the identifications of the intervals of the partitions $\{J_k\}_{k=0}^{p-1}$ and $\{J_k'\}_{k=0}^{p-1}$ by

 In words, we permute the lowest $q$ intervals in the partition $\{J_k\}_{k=0}^{p-1}$ of the vertical side of $S$, and we keep the top $p-q$ intervals not permuted.

 Build a surface $L_{\pi,p}$ as in Section~\ref{subsec:LNM}, but identify the vertical sides of $S$ using \eqref{eq-identlower}.
-Then flowing from the lower to the upper horizontal edge in $S$ produces the permutation $\pi$ on the intervals of the subdivision of the horizontal edge, and it follows that the Poincar\'e map $F:P \to P$ of the flow $\varphi_\theta$ constructed similarly to the one in Section~\ref{subsec:flowsLNM}, is measure-theoretically isomorphic to the rotated odometer $(I,F_\pi)$.
+Then flowing from the lower to the upper horizontal edge in $S$ produces the permutation $\pi$ on the intervals of the subdivision of the horizontal edge.
+Indeed, flowing from the horizontal to the vertical edge maps each $I_k$, $k=0,\ldots q-1$, to the set $s(I_k)$ of the partition of the vertical edge, essentially re-numbering the sets in the partition $\{I_k\}_{k=0}^{q-1}$ in the opposite order.
+We apply $\pi'$, and then the partial inverse $s^{-1}$, which reverses the re-numbering of the sets, and incorporates $\pi'$ into the partition $\{I_k\}_{k=0}^{q-1}$.
+We then apply the map $t$, which implements the translation by $p/q$ on a square with identified vertical edges.
+Thus

+It follows that the Poincar\'e map $F:P \to P$ of this flow is measure-theoretically isomorphic to the rotated odometer $(I,F_\pi)$.

 It remains to check that the surface $L_{\pi,p}$ which is obtained from $L$ by applying the identifications of subintervals on vertical edges is still a translation surface with a wild singularity.
 Some of the upper endpoints of the intervals $J_0,\ldots, J_{p-2}$ may be identified with the singularity $\sigma$, the remaining ones are identified with each other.
 Since there is a finite number of them, this results in at most a finite number of additional cone angle singularities of the surface $L$, which are isolated from $\sigma$.
 The number of saddle connections and the number of non-separating curves that the surface can admit remains infinite, so the resulting surface is a translation surface with a wild singularity and of infinite genus.
 By \cite[Proposition 3.10]{Rbook} the number of ends of $L_{\pi,p}$ is in one-to-one correspondence with the set of singularities of $L_{\pi,p}$, and by \cite[Proposition 3.6]{Rbook} every cone angle singularity corresponds to a planar end.
 Therefore, $L_{\pi,p}$ is a Loch Ness monster with ``whiskers'', see Figure~\ref{fig:LNM2}, where the number of whiskers corresponds to the number of cone angle singularities. \end{proofof}